shhivv/kokoni/README.md

 ![image](./.github/assets/readme_screenshot.png)

-Kokoni is an open-source research assistant powered by AI artificial intelligence that helps you pick and organize topics to do comprehensive research on anything you want to learn about.
+Kokoni is an open-source research assistant powered by AI that helps you pick and organize topics to do comprehensive research on anything you want to learn about.

 ### License